Here a big list of studies and articles about the negative health effects of sunscreen:

 Note: New York Times article reporting on research findings showing sunscreen does not protect against melanoma skin cancer.

-Note: Article arguing that sunscreens may actually increase the risk of melanoma skin cancer by allowing people to spend more time in the sun than they would without sunscreen and sunscreens blocking UVB (which gives you cancer-preventing vitamin D), but not UVA which causes deeper skin damage.
+Note: Article arguing that sunscreens may actually increase the risk of melanoma skin cancer by allowing people to spend more time in the sun than they would without sunscreen and actually incurring more photodamage as a result.

 Conclusion: Sunscreens reduce vitamin D production.